lambduli/minilog/WRITEUP.md

 We go back to the step `2` and take an alternative path this time around.

 2) We keep looking for a predicate in the base that has the same name and arity as our goal.
 The second one fits that description too, so we try to unify our goal with the head of that predicate.
-On top of that, we also take the goals in the *rule*'s body and write them down too:
+On top of that, we also take the goal in the *rule*'s body and add it to our collection of goals:
 ```prolog
   plus(A, B, B) = plus(s(N), M, s(R))
   plus(N, M, R)